ZurichNLP/segtest/README.md

 # Citation

-If you use this test suite, please cite the following paper:
+If you use this test suite, please cite our [paper](https://arxiv.org/pdf/2109.01100.pdf):

-    @inproceedings{amrhein2021,
+    @inproceedings{amrhein-sennrich-2021-suitable,
     title = "How Suitable Are Subword Segmentation Strategies for Translating Non-Concatenative Morphology?", author = "Amrhein, Chantal  and
       Sennrich, Rico",
     booktitle = "Findings of the Association for Computational Linguistics: EMNLP 2021", month = nov,
     year = "2021",
+    address = "Punta Cana, Dominican Republic",
     publisher = "Association for Computational Linguistics",
+    eprint = "2109.01100"
     }